 Unfamiliar, hard-to-understand concepts will always trigger uncertainty.

-How can you simplify their messaging to ease cognitive processing and increase familiarity?
-Doing so will make a message on a proposed change understandable, more agreeable and more likely to be spread internally.
+Doing so will make any message on a proposed change understandable, more agreeable and more likely to be spread internally, creating a positive chain reaction.

 Making a small commitment now makes us more likely to agree to a greater one later